 But there’s just one problem.

-You’ve got absolutely no clue how to start a blog.
+You’ve got no clue how to get started with blogging.

 Two hours later, I was in tears.